-MODIFICATION OF I NSTRUCTIONAL DELIVER Y Institution: Southern Connecticut State University Date of Submission to CSCL Office of the Provost: 3.22.23 NOTE: Use this form if modifying only the program deliver y method.
-Program Characteristics Name of Program: School Health Education OHE #: 20261 Program Type (degree type, abbreviation, name, e.g., Associa Total # Credits in Program: 30 CIP Code Number: 131307 Title of CIP Code: Health Te Department where program is housed: Health and Moven Location Offering the Program (e.g., main campus): main ca eacher Education nent Sciences MS Current Modality of Program (check all that apply): ground  Online x Hyb rid, % of fully online courses 51-99% Proposed Modality of Program (check all that apply): On ground Hybrid, % of fully online courses Explanation / Justification Provide a concise rationale for the change request, and discuss Since COVID, this program has been offered fully online we employed educators across CT who are looking for course makes our program more accessible to educators across the country who are seeking to advance their health reach more students and increase enrollment. with success.
-The target audi work/training in health educ the state.
-Additionally, this p ence for this program are currently ation.
-Having classes fully online rogram is appealing to educators Fiscal Impact Describe the expected financial impact of this modification three years.
-This will not have an impact on the budget. on the Program's Pro Form a Budget over the course of the next Institutional Contact for this Proposal: Robert Prezant Title: VPAA, Provost Tel.: 2-5350 e-mail: PrezantR1@southernct.edu
+MODIFICATION OF INSTRUCTIONAL DELIVERY Institution: Southern Connecticut State University Da ate of Submission to CSCL J Office of the Provost: 3.22.23 NOTE: Use this form if modifying only the program delivery method.
+Program Characteristics Name of Program: School Health Education OHE #: 20261 Program Type (degree type, abbreviation, name, e.g., Associates, AS, Associate of Science): MS Total # Credits in Program: 30 CIP Code Number: 131307 Title of CIP Code: Health Teacher Education Department where program is housed: Health and Movement Sciences Location Offering the Program (e.g., main campus): main campus SCSU Current Modality of Program (check all that apply): On ground Online x Hybrid, % of fully online courses 51-99% Proposed Modality of Program (check all that apply): On ground Online Hybrid, % of fully online courses We intend to REMOVE Hybrid option Explanation / Justification Provide a concise rationale for the change request, and discuss any anticipated impact upon the institution, its mission, and its students.
+Since COVID, this program has been offered fully online with success.
+The target audience for this program are currently employed educators across CT who are looking for coursework/training in health education.
+Having classes fully online makes our program more accessible to educators across the state.
+Additionally, this program is appealing to educators across the country who are seeking to advance their health education practice.
+Having a fully online program allows us to reach more students and increase enrollment.
+Fiscal Impact Describe the expected financial impact of this modification on the Program's Pro Forma Budget over the course of the next three years.
+This will not have an impact on the budget.
+Institutional Contact for this Proposal: Robert Prezant Title: VPAA, Provost Tel.: 2-5350 e-mail: PrezantR1@southernct.edu